How to Generate a PDF with JavaScrip/Node.js

 Conclusion

 Throughout this article, We discussed various ways to export your web page into pdf.
 We had a brief introduction to some of the tools/ libraries like jsPDFhtml2pdf, puppeteer and pdf-lib.
-We also compared them in different properties like complexity, size of generated files, resolution and Features.

 Finally, if you want to have a tool with all the features of these libraries and more, in that case, I recommend that you check out APITemplate.io, which is a tool that can help you generate PDF quickly with PDF generating API over the cloud and totally compatible with CSS and JavaScript.
 It also comes with predefined templates which you can reuse and edit.